 2. Fill some extra containers with water.
 Have some pitchers of water in the fridge or a bucket with a lid full of water in the basement.

 4. Do the laundry.

 5. Set your keys, phone, shoes, purse/wallet, and coat by the door you use the most.

 6. Take a shower at night.

 7. Keep a running grocery list so you can get everything you need on your next trip to the store.
 This includes your food pantry.

 8. Get some cash.
-Having some cash on hand is never a bad thing, especially if ATMs and credit cards machines are not working.
+Having cash on hand is never wrong, especially if ATMs and credit card machines are not working.

 9. Sell off things you don’t need.
 First of all, it is a great money maker, aka more cash on hand.
 Secondly, it is less stuff you have to protect or move if that becomes necessary.